Think Bottled Water Is Better Than Tap Water? Take A Look At This.C. Dixon

 - Contains fluoride to aid in the prevention of tooth decay.

 - About 86% of Americans get their tap water from a community water system that is regulated by the EPA.
-The remaining 14% rely on well water — but well water is not subject to EPA regulations, and must be maintained by the homeowners.
+The remaining 14% use well water, maintained by homeowners.

 - Our public water system was named one of the ten greatest inventions of the 20th century.
 It has reduced waterborne illnesses, improved health, and has given hundreds of millions of people easy access to safe, drinkable water.